Classfied3D/llvm2scratch/README.md

 An LLVM backend to convert LLVM IR to [MIT Scratch](https://scratch.mit.edu), a block based coding language.
 This allows many programs written in languages which can compile to LLVM (C, C++, Rust, etc) to be ported into scratch.

 ## Progress
-* 🆕 Stack Allocation, Loading, and Storing (No deallocations yet)
+* 🆕 Stack Allocation, Deallocation, Loading + Storing
 * 🔢 Integer Operations (Up to 48 bits)
 * 🔃 Functions + Return Values (No recursion support)
 * 🔀 Branch + Switch Instructions